maximaximal/Paracooba/doc/pages/CNFTree.md

 Cubes branch off of the root formula and go down into the tree.
 No single cube is manifested directly - instead, cubes are calculated while traversing the tree.
 They are then applied to the SAT solver by stepping through the tree.

-Applying Cubes to a solver inside a paracuber::CaDiCaLTask
+Applying Cubes to a solver inside a paracooba::CaDiCaLTask
 ----------------------------------------------------------

 To apply a cube to a solver, the previous solver is copied and the new cube is applied.
 This prevents the solver from re-parsing the entire tree and only changes need to be applied.
 Every branch can also be parallelised.
-This step happens in paracuber::CaDiCaLTask::readCNF.
+This step happens in paracooba::CaDiCaLTask::readCNF.

 A cube can only be applied to a solver that already has all previous cubes applied to it, which means to apply a new cube to an existing solver instance, the depths